Heffley/PopGenAnalysis/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PopGenAnalysis
+## PopGenAnalysis

 <!-- badges: start -->
 <!-- badges: end -->

+## Description

-The goal of PopGenAnalysis is to view various different plots for different types of population genomic data.
+`PopGenAnalysis` is an R package is to view various different plots for different types of population genomic data.
 Currently there aren’t many packages that display different plots for different types of population genomic data.
 This package will help in doing so.